jfrog/charts/stable/distribution/UPGRADE_NOTES.md

             ```bash
             $ psql -U distribution DATABASE_NAME < /tmp/backup.sql
             ```
           e.
-After run above command you should be prompted for a password, this is current chart password.This operation could  take some time depending on the database size.
+After run above command you should be prompted for a password, this is the current chart password.This operation could  take some time depending on the database size.
       5. Run the Upgrade final time which would start distribution with `databaseUpgradeReady=yes` \
          Example :
          ```bash